heatherklove/new_ways/README.md

-These are a collection of text files of the Benito Cereno from the Putnam's run of the story (1855).
+These are a collection of text files of Benito Cereno from the first installment of the Putnam's run of the story (Oct.
+1855).
 Files will be available in .txt and .tei format.